rahatarmanahmed/UTD-CS-SE-Assignments/CS 3376 - C C++ Programming in a UNIX Environment/README.md

-# CS 3340 - Computer Architecture
+# CS 3376 - C C++ Programming in a UNIX Environment

 ## Course Description